-Contominant Level Goal (MCLG) - The level of a co
+Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there is no known or expected risk to health.

-laximum Residual Disinfectant Level (MRDL) - The highest level of a Turbidity - Turbidity does not pose any risk to your health.
-We monit isinfectant allowed in drinking water.
+Maximim Residual Disinfectant Level (MRDL) - The highest level of a disinfectant allowed in drinking water.

-Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a indicator that our filtration system is functioning properly.

-rinking water disinfectant above which there is no known or expected risk to ppm - one part per million, explained in terms of money as one penny in
+Maximum Residual Disinfectant Level Goal (MRDLG) - The level of a drinking water disinfectant above which there is no known or expected risk to health.